tjbalzer/clab-aoscx-labs/03_layer_3_routing/07_deploying_ospfv2_areas/README.md

 SwitchA# configure terminal
 SwitchA(config)#
 ```
-Copy/Paste the configuration to SwitchA:
+Copy/Paste the configuration to switch A:
 ```
 router ospf 1
   router-id 192.168.1.1